likle/rrm/README.md

 # rrm - trash utility
 The ``rrm`` (**r**ecoverable **r**e**m**ove) utility is a simple tool which can be used as a replacement for rm.
-While rm permanently deletes all files, ``rrm`` will just move them it to a trash.
+While rm permanently deletes all files, ``rrm`` will be able to recover those files.

 ## WARNING
 This is a work in progress and not yet ready to use.